 Several trails lead from the site to surrounding ruins.
 If you come by train, you can take a 45-minute walk on a gentle are leading uphill to the southeast of the main complex.
 Intipunku, the Sun Gate, is a small ruin in a nearby pass.
 This small ancient checkpoint is where you´ll find that classic view that Inca Trail hikers emerge upon.
 The walk along the way yields some interesting and slightly different angles as well.
 Some minor ancient outbuildings along the path occasionally host grazing llamas.
 Intipunku is also the gateway to the Inca Trail.
 A two- or three-hour hike beyond the Intipunku along the Inca Trail brings you to the ruins of Huiñay Huayna, a terrace complex that climbs a steep mountain slope and includes a set of ritual baths.

 All the high-season/low-season trade offs are here Winter (June through August) means drier weather and easier traveling, but it´s prime vacation time for those in the northern hemisphere.
-Don´t forget that three major observances- Inti Raymi Peru (June 24), Peru´s Independence Day (July 28), and Santa Rosa de Lima (August 30)-fall during this time, and translate into exceptionalle heavy crowds of Peruvian travelers.
+Don´t forget that three major observances- Inti Raymi 2020 (June 24), Peru´s Independence Day (July 28), and Santa Rosa de Lima (August 30)-fall during this time, and translate into exceptionalle heavy crowds of Peruvian travelers.
 Prices and visitor numbers drop dramatically during the summer rainy season (October through April).
+Also hike the Palcoyo Mountain Tour, which is an incredible Rainbow Mountain located in the Andes.
 Note that January is the heigh of rainy season and the Machu Picchu closing is in February.
 For near-ideal weather and manageable crowds, consider a spring or fall trip.

 Unless you´re hiking the Inka Trail, you must first catch a train to Aguas Calientes.
 From here, there is an official Consettur tourist bus that takes you to the famed ruins.